 For genealogists, anyone can request a marriage certificate more than 50 years old.
 In Oregon, counties issue marriage licenses, so to find records that are not included in the Oregon Marriage Index you can check the Oregon Historical County Records Guide.

-If you need to verify divorce information, Multnomah County Library has the Oregon Divorce Index (1946-2008).
+If you need to verify divorce information, Multnomah County Library has access to the Oregon Divorce Index for 1925-2008.
 Online, Ancestry Library Edition (accessible only in the library) also has Oregon Divorce Records, 1961-1985.
 If you need a copy of your own or an immediate family member’s divorce certificate, contact the Oregon Center for Health Statistics.
 If you need the full court record and divorce decree, you will need to contact the issuing court, usually the county circuit court.
 To help, Multnomah County Archives & Records Management has prepared a handy guide to obtaining divorce records and decrees.

 For genealogists, anyone can request a divorce certificate more than 50 years old.
 If you’re looking for the court records, some counties have all of their circuit court records but others turned over their older documents to the Oregon State Archives.